 A close up view shows how extensive it is

 The radiograph of this cat shows how the cancer has invaded the jaw.
 There are two areas to note on this view of the lower jaw.
-The right jaw bone is affected.
-It has a moth eaten appearance that can be visualized by comparing it to the left side of the jaw.
+The right jaw bone (on the left in the picture) is affected.
+It has a moth-eaten appearance that can be visualized by comparing it to the left side of the jaw.

 The only treatment at this point is to remove this side of the whole lower jaw.
 This is called a mandibulectomy.
 If the problem is in the tongue, chemotherapy can be used to prolong life.
 Radiation therapy can be used if the problem is in the upper jaw.
 Neither treatment is rewarding.
 We recommend a feeding tube in these cats to aid in their nutrition.